pwall567/kjson/USERGUIDE.md

 | array                                                | `List<Any?>`        |
 | object                                               | `Map<String, Any?>` |

-When the return class is `List` or `Map`, the type parameter is `Any?` but the actual type will itself be one of the above.
+When the return class is `List` or `Map`, the type parameter is `Any?` but the actual type will itself be the result of deserializing into `Any?`, and will therefore be one of the above.

 ### Objects

 A Kotlin `object` may be the target of a deserialization operation (serialization requires no special processing).
-The object instance will be returned, and all parameters in the JSON will be processed in the same way as additional properties (those not used as constructor parameters) in the instantiation of an object.
+The object instance will be returned, and all parameters in the JSON will be processed in the same way as additional properties (those not used as constructor parameters) in the instantiation of an object &ndash; that is to say, the values will be checked to be equal to the values in the object instance, and if any are not equal the deserialization will fail.

 ### Sealed Classes